dhewm/dhewm3-sdk/README.md

 It contains (mostly) the same source files as the original Doom3 SDK, but these are taken from dhewm3 and **are licensed under GPLv3, not the SDK license**.
 Another small difference is that this is built using [CMake](https://cmake.org/) instead of SCons + VS Project files.
 This means that you need CMake to build it, but don't worry, on Windows it can create a Visual Studio Solution for you so you can program and compile with Visual Studio like you might be used to.

-This repository also contains ports of existing mods whose authors released the source under GPL; you can find these in their own branches.
+This repository also contains ports of existing mods whichs authors released the source under GPL; you can find these in their own branches.

 ## How to build